Bold-origins/gitops-infrastructure/planning/initiatives/2025-03-12-gatekeeper-rbac-fix.md

 3. Implement monitoring for Gatekeeper webhook availability

 ## Testing
+1. Verify core infrastructure components deploy successfully
-1. Verify Gatekeeper pods are running correctly without restarts
+2. Once stable, add Gatekeeper back and verify pods are running correctly without restarts
-2. Validate that Flux can reconcile resources without webhook errors
+3. Validate that Flux can reconcile resources without webhook errors
-3. Test that Gatekeeper policies are properly enforced
+4. Test that Gatekeeper policies are properly enforced

 ## Rollback
 If the changes cause additional issues:
-1. Revert the commits related to the RBAC changes
+1. Revert the commits related to the problematic component
 2. Push the reverted changes to the repository
 3. Monitor Flux reconciliation to ensure system returns to a stable state

 ## Timeline
+- Day 1: Implement core infrastructure components
-- Day 1: Implement and test RBAC fixes
+- Day 2: Verify core infrastructure stability, then implement Gatekeeper RBAC fixes
-- Day 2: Document solution and update relevant documentation
+- Day 3: Test and document solution, update relevant documentation
-- Day 3: Review implementation and ensure stability
+- Day 4: Review implementation and ensure stability